-Lead Virginia's program offers an annual sequence of seven monthly program sessions, each located in a different region of the state.
+Lead Virginia's program offers an annual sequence of six monthly program sessions, each located in a different region of the state.
 One class of approximately 50 participants goes through the entire program together each year, beginning with a comprehensive opening session in April and concluding with graduation in November.

 Lead Virginia class participants explore and grapple with major issues, challenges and opportunities facing the Commonwealth.
 The program features a vibrant curriculum with lively presentations, engaging case studies and analyses, in-depth dialogues and debates on timely issues, on-site field studies, and experiential activities.

 Sessions are developed by regional curriculum committees under the guidance of John P. Thomas, DPA, Managing Partner of DecideSmart and Program/Curriculum Committee chair for Lead Virginia's board of directors.
 Regional Program/Curriculum co-chairs work with committees representing academic, business, civic and diverse interests from each region.
 Each session targets specific topics from a range of key issues.

 Themes and Perspectives